simonmichael/hledger/MANUAL.markdown

 This says:

--   the ledger account corresponding to this csv file is assets:bank:checking
+-   the account corresponding to this csv file is assets:bank:checking
 -   the first csv field is the date, the second is the amount, the fifth is the description